US STOCKS-Wall St little changed after 2-day drop, data

 A separate report showed new orders for U.S. factory goods unexpectedly fell in January for a sixth month, a sign of weakness in the manufacturing sector.

-As investors attempt to speculate on the timing of the Fed's impending rate increase, the equity market's advance has slowed since the March 2 highs for both the Dow and S&P 500, with each index down 0.9 percent.
+As investors attempt to gauge the timing of the Fed's impending rate increase, the equity market's advance has slowed on the heels of the latest record highs for both the Dow and S&P 500 on March 2, with each index down 0.9 percent.

 "There is nothing really to drive sentiment one way or the other that is going to change people's perceptions on anything at the moment so therefore you are just getting this churning back and forth," said Ken Polcari, director of the NYSE floor division at O'Neil Securities in New York.

+Costco Wholesale rose 2.2 percent to $150.39 after it reported a better-than-expected quarterly profit.
+Retailers will be watched as they post monthly sales results for signs of whether lower gas prices have translated to improved spending elsewhere in the economy.

-Kroger rose 5.6 percent to $73.56 after the biggest U.S. supermarket operator reported a 23 percent rise in quarterly profit and forecast full-year earnings above expectations.
+Kroger gained 5 percent to $73.12 after the biggest U.S. supermarket operator reported a 23 percent rise in quarterly profit and forecast full-year earnings above expectations.

 The European Central Bank said it will start its new government bond-buying program of 60 billion euros a month on March 9 and raised its economic growth forecast for 2015.
 It boosted its 2016 inflation forecast to 1.5 percent.